moongazer0/TechStart-Projects/README.md

 Project Description

-I call this photo TechStart Training #1 because it is the best.
+I call this photo TechStart Training #1 because it is the bes